genestack/JS-SDK/packages/system-api/README.md

 ```

 ### loadApplication()
-Returns a Promise that resolves when application loaded all its resources.
+Returns a Promise that resolves when all application resources are loaded.
 Promise resolution
-handler will be called with an object that represents current application.
+handler is called with the object that represents current application.

 ```javascript
 import {loadApplication} from '@genestack/system-api';